How do you cope with summer heat?

 The previous owner had installed some of the fans and we added more.
 We found that we greatly preferred the Caframo 12-volt 2-speed fans to the Hella fans — they moved far more air per amp.

 I’ve written a separate article on 12-volt fans, and why we liked these better than other models.
-However, if you want to go straight to our preferred fans, here’s the link to them at West Marine (West Marine has a better price and selection than Amazon):
+However, if you want to go straight to our preferred fans, here’s the link to them:

-- Caframo Two Speed Compact 12v Fan Fan, White (also available in black)
+- Caframo Two Speed Compact 12v Fan Fan, White (Amazon; also available in black)

 - West Marine Replacement Fan Blade (they don’t break often, but it’s good to carry a spare)